gederajeg/happyr/README.md

 ### Computing distinctive metaphors and distinctive collocates for Chapter 7

-The *Multiple Distinctive Collexeme Analysis* (e.g., Hilpert, 2006; Stefanowitsch, 2013, pp. 299–300) for the synonyms with the metaphors and the window-span collocates are performed with `happyr::mdca()`.
-The metaphors data is in `happyr::phd_data_metaphor`.
+The distinctiveness of a given metaphor and collocate with each happiness synonym is measured using the *Multiple Distinctive Collexeme Analysis* (MDCA) (cf., e.g., Hilpert, 2006; Stefanowitsch, 2013, pp. 299–300).
+The MDCA function is available as `happyr::mdca()`.

 ``` r
 # MDCA for metaphor * synonyms with concise output